It’s Here, It’s Queer

-Your Guide to Celebrating Pride in Houston
+Houston's Guide to Celebrating Pride 2026

 Here's everything you need to know before attending Houston's Pride Parade and Festival.

 Pride Month is officially here, and there are plenty of ways to live out loud every day, in June and beyond.
-Whether you want to don your rainbow best and attend the numerous Pride celebrations going on around Houston, or take it easy this year and simply donate to one of the many LGBTQ+-centered community care organizations, there’s no wrong way to celebrate queerness.
-Just like there’s no wrong way to be queer.
+Whether you want to don your rainbow best and attend the numerous Pride celebrations going on around Houston, or take it easy this year and simply donate to one of the many LGBTQ+-centered community care organizations, there’s no wrong way to celebrate queerness—just like there’s no wrong way to be queer.

 The events can be a bit overwhelming for first-timers, so we’ve put together a guide to help you know exactly what to expect, what to wear, and what to bring.
 Read below for our top tips.